jaypalexa/baseballink/pages/pro-rel/promotion-relegation.md

   </p>

   <p>
-    The Double-A Southern, Eastern, and Texas Leagues would combine to form a Baseball League 3 (BL3).
+    The Double-A leagues would combine to form a Baseball League 3 (BL3).
 As with BL2, clubs from this level would not be affiliated with the BPL.
   </p>

   <p>